To enhance local affordability. To foster inclusive communities.

 Some localities use revenues raised by their regulation to help fund affordable housing.
 The following localities have adopted such policies or are exploring the idea:

 • Seattle, WA: In 2017, the City Council voted to impose taxes on operators of short-term rentals, starting in 2019.
-These taxes added $14 per night for entire homes and $8 per night for rooms.
+These taxes added $14 per night for entire homes and $8 for rooms.
 The revenue supports community development projects and affordable housing creation.

 Related resources